 While hundreds of extensions are available, we recommend getting a .com domain.
 However, if someone else has it, you have options.

 - See if you can alter your course name using the last word as an extension.
 For example, a course on storytelling might be called Storytelling Quest, so the domain name could be storytelling.quest.

 - Check to see whether the .course extension is available.
 For example, it might look like storytelling.course.

 - Change your course name.
 This is critical if the .com domain leads to someone else’s website that could be confused with yours.
 Otherwise, you risk sending potential clients to another website.

 Owning the domain name does not mean you can’t host the course on your standard domain.
-For example, you could keep your landing page on your main domain and purchase the new one to point to the existing landing page.
+For example, you could keep your landing page on your main domain and purchase a new one to point to the existing landing page.

 Putting It All Together

 Choosing the right course name feels good, and you’ll have greater confidence when you talk about it.
 Plus, your ideal audience will know what to expect.

 Even though there is a lot to consider, our online course name generator and the tips we shared should make things easier for you.

 We have also created a checklist for you to follow while naming your online course.
 You can download a copy here.

-We cannot wait to see what you come up with for your program!
-If you need feedback on potential course names, please share them with us in the comments.
+We can’t wait to see what you come up with for your program!
+But why stop here?